Had a rough night out? Maybe you've overindulged a bit and you're hoping for a bit of hangover relief.

 -Avoid more alcohol.
 "Hair of the dog" delays your body's ability to process a hangover

 -Eat a carb-based, mild breakfast, even if you think you cannot stomach it

 As for those over-the-counter hangover cures at the end of the checkout lane in the liquor store or at the pharmacy register, Clark says they are loosely regulated and might not be all that safe.

 "You see the ones that are vitamin-based or have magnesium in them and you're starting to see a lot of herbal remedies come to the forefront," said Clark.
 "There really is not any evidence to see that these are going to help a hangover."

 If you usually pop a few pain relievers at the end of a long night, Clark says it's actually better to wait until the morning.

 "Let's make sure we've passed into hangover territory," Clark said.
 "That pain reliever you're taking requires your liver to metabolize it just like the alcohol and you don't want to tax it any further than you have to."

-Depending on how much you've had to drink, a hangover can take between six and twelve hours to process, so sometimes it is just a matter of time.
+Depending on how much you've had to drink, a hangover can take between six and 12 hours to process, so sometimes it is just a matter of time.

-Dietitians like Clark says there is actually a genetic component to a hangover.
-Some people get them, while others may never.
+Dietitians like Clark say there is actually a genetic component to a hangover.
+Some people get them, while others may never suffer their effects.
 In any case, Clark says if you have been drinking, your number one priority should be a safe ride home after all the festivities are over.